D4rk9690/instagram_story_saver/readme.md

 A simple web application that downloads Instagram stories from a given account and displays the download progress and log.

-## Recent notification

-> [!IMPORTANT]
-> An update is coming soon, allowing the search of account just by using username instead of username and instagram ID.

 ## Table of Contents

 - [Introduction](#introduction)